-This well-hidden country back road in County Antrim stands in for the King’s Road north of King’s Landing in season two, where Arya Stark flees from enemies.
-Image via Imgur.
+This well-hidden country back road in County Antrim stands in for the King’s Road north of King’s Landing in season two, where Arya Stark flees from enemies after the beheading of her father.

-Also used for scenes in season two, Downhill Beach near Coleraine in Co.
-Londonderry provides the setting for the burning of the seven old gods of Westeros on Dragonstone, and is set to feature in the upcoming seventh season.
+Also used for scenes in season two, Downhill Beach near Coleraine in County Londonderry provides the setting for the burning of the seven old gods of Westeros on Dragonstone, and is set to feature in the upcoming seventh season.

-Country Down’s stunning Mourne Mountains were used for location shots in the pilot episode, as well as in season one when entry to Vaes Dothrak was filmed at Sandy Brae with mt.
-Slievemageogh in the background.
+County Down’s stunning Mourne Mountains were used for location shots in the pilot episode, as well as in season one when entry to Vaes Dothrak was filmed at Sandy Brae with Mount Slievemageogh in the background.
 In season three, Tollymore Forest nearby was used for Theon’s failed escape from his torturers.

 Download a self-drive Game of Thrones tour itinerary from Causeway Coast and Glens here, and see where to stay in Northern Ireland.

 The former medieval capital of Malta, this 1000-year-old walled city stood in for Westeros capital King’s Landing in season one.
 The town gate can be seen at the moment of Ned Stark’s arrival, and other scenes were filmed in the city’s winding stone alleyways.
 Ned Stark’s brutal end was also filmed in Marsamxett Harbour, Valletta.
 See more with Viator’s ‘Game of Thrones’ Private Tour of Malta.

 Lokrum island off the Dubrovnik coast stands in for Qarth, an island 10 minutes from the port, which Danaerys Targaryan visits in season two.